Why you should care

 Peru’s University of Technology and Engineering (UTEC) believes that engineers can change the world.
 As proof, it has transformed billboards — fixtures so commonplace that most of us barely notice them — into sources of clean air and water for the local community.

 These efforts are welcome in the capital, Lima, a city that’s both on the rise and on the edge.
-Located in a coastal desert, Lima struggles with 98-percent humidity but receives just a third of an inch of precipitation each year, causing extreme water shortages.
-Some 1.2 million poor Limeños are forced to buy punitively expensive water from private, unregulated trucks, and they’re paying about 20 times what wealthier residents with better infrastructure pay for running water.
+Located in a coastal desert, Lima struggles with up 98-percent humidity but receives next to no rainfall each year, causing extreme water shortages.
+Some 1.9 million poor Limeños are forced to buy punitively expensive water from private, unregulated trucks, and they’re paying about 10 times what wealthier residents with better infrastructure pay for running water.

-The newest billboard cleans roughly 70,000 cubic meters of air per day, equivalent to 1,200 trees.
+The pollution-fighting billboard cleans roughly 70,000 cubic meters of air per day, equivalent to 1,200 trees.

 What’s more, the combination of a near-windless climate and rapid economic development means Lima has the worst air pollution in Latin America.
 It is, as described by native writer Daniel Alarcón, “a city with terrible traffic, alarming crime rates and a sky that’s gray for eight months a year.”